Ruth Ruth: Band history and the American Recordings era

 Initially playing gigs for free at New York City's famed Continental nightclub, their occasional shows became a residency and by the following year, Kennedy, Lustig and Snyder had signed a record deal with American Recordings.
 Their debut 1995 album was titled Laughing Gallery, which was seen with critical acclaim from those who heard it.
 The album was co-produced by Ted Niceley, who has produced Fugazi, Girls Against Boys and Kennedy separately.
 The song "Uninvited" from the album gained them some success, including alternative radio play and a few months of MTV rotation.
 The band then toured nationally with Everclear and No Doubt while also headlining shows and making several television appearances in the United Kingdom.

 Unhappy with the label's handling of their album, in 1996 the band began to break away by releasing a 45 single on Deep Elm Records titled "Brainiac" with the flipside "Love Potion No. 10," produced by Kennedy, as well as a critically acclaimed EP on Epitaph The Little Death, again produced by Kennedy and Brett Guerwitz.
 Before the EP was released, however, Snyder left the group, replaced by drummer Christian Nakata.
 A video created for the song "Jerome" remains unreleased.
-Headline tours and support tours with Spacehog, Everclear (band) and Samiam followed.
+Headline tours and support tours with Spacehog, Everclear and Samiam followed.